 Health care organization aims to give out 5,000 gallons of milk at community pantry in San Benito

-Through a partnership with Molina Healthcare of Texas and the FarmLink Project, 200 gallons of milk was distributed along with the usual staples, such as bread, pastas, fruit and vegetables were given out at the pantry.
+Through a partnership with Molina Healthcare of Texas and the FarmLink Project, 200 gallons of milk was distributed along with the usual staples, such as bread, pasta, fruit and vegetables.

 Watch the video above for the full report.